Rami97rgb/llama3-custom-inference/README.md

 peak memory consumption: 2868 MiB
 ```
 This uses the repos llama3 implementation by default, and you can benchmark vLLM instead with ```--use_vllm_impl```.
-We mesure average inference throughput (prefill + decode).
+We mesure average inference throughput (prefill + decode) in Toks/Sec.

-Here are the results I obtained with llama 3.2 1B running locally on my RTX 4060 GPU:
+Here are the results I obtained by running llama 3.2 1B locally on my RTX 4060 GPU:

 ### Batched inference
 We set the batch size to the max power of two that does not cause an OOM error (model weights + KV cache + activations).